Wofb/Bandit-writeups/Level5->6/Level5->6.md

 # Mission
- This level is quite difficult, i have to find the password stored in a file has all of the following propeties:\
+ This level is quite difficult; I have to find the password stored in a file that has all of the following properties:\
   +human-readable\
   +1033 bytes in size\
   +not executable